 The concept of a long-distance hiking trail traversing New York State was launched in late 1961.
 The Finger Lakes Trail Conference, Inc. (FLTC) was organized in 1962 to promote and coordinate the building, maintenance, and protection of the FLT System.
 The 992-mile trail system is located almost equally on private and public land.
 There are currently approximately 700 private landowners who allow the trail to be on their land.

-Between the Pennsylvania border and the northeast end of the Onondaga Branch (421 miles), the Finger Lakes Trail is the official route of the North Country National Scenic Trail.
-When completed, the North Country Trail will extend 4,600 miles across seven states between eastern New York and central North Dakota.
+Between the Pennsylvania border and the northeast end of the Onondaga Branch Trail (421 miles), the Finger Lakes Trail is the official route of the North Country National Scenic Trail.
+When completed, the North Country Trail will extend 4,600 miles across seven states between Vermont and central North Dakota.

 Our newest branch trail — the Crystal Hills Branch is part of the Great Eastern Trail (GET) which will extend from Alabama to New York.

 The Finger Lakes Trail is a footpath.
 Please read the following policy statements.